Motorcycle Traffic Collision Personal Injury Lawyer in Georgia

 At Spaulding Injury Law, our Georgia motorcycle accident attorneys fight to protect the rights of motorcycle riders who are injured on the roads of Georgia through no fault of their own.
 Our team has our more than 25 years of combined legal experience.
 We strive to deliver the best results for our clients.
 We have successfully helped injured victims recover millions in compensation from negligent motorists.

 Our attorneys have a proven track record of success.
 We are proud of the awards and accolades we have earned.

-- Attorneys Theodore Spaulding and Jeremy Hayes have both been included on the Top 100 Trial Lawyers and Top 40 Under 40 list.
+- Attorney Theodore Spaulding has been included on the Top 100 Trial Lawyers and Top 40 Under 40 list.
 Those lists are published by the National Trial Lawyers Association.

 - Spaulding is a charter member and Mr. Hayes is a lifetime charter member of the Distinguished Justice Advocates.
 That organization recognizes the excellence of the top one half of the top one percent of attorneys in the United States.

 If you have been injured in a motorcycle accident in Georgia through no fault of your own, contact the Georgia motorcycle crash lawyers of Spaulding Injury Law today.
 We can schedule a free consultation with our legal team to discuss your case.
 You can learn more about your rights and options to seek compensation for your injuries and damages.

 How Can a Georgia Motorcycle Accident Attorney Help Me?

 After you’ve been in a motorcycle accident, you may wonder how you will get the compensation you need for your injuries and damages.
 An experienced Georgia motorcycle accident lawyer can help you maximize the financial recovery of your claim by: